-Scratches on your horse’s legs!
+Scratches on horses

-Scratches, also known as dew poisoning, mud fever, greasy heel, pastern dermatitis, and a few other names, is nothing to ignore.
+Scratches on horses, also known as dew poisoning, mud fever, greasy heel, pastern dermatitis, and a few other names, is nothing to ignore.
 It can be painful for your horse and time-consuming to heal.

 - Here’s the scene – you are diligently doing your daily leg inspection and you are working your way down the legs and you feel a little scabby bump….Hhhhmmmm…..is it scratches?

 - If you check your horse’s legs daily, you will likely catch this case of scratches before any significant damage is done.

 Involve your veterinarian with your horse’s treatment of scratches.

 - The primary challenge with scratches and mud fever is finding the cause.
 It could be:

 - a liver problem

 - Lower leg skin infections, like scratches, fall under the huge umbrella of equine pastern dermatitis (EPD).
 Finding the cause will lead you and your vet to the appropriate treatment.